-Social networking and managing performance
+Social media and managing performance

-- More responsibility for individual employees and teams: Although knowledge sharing often leads to a greater centralisation of information resources, employees can get more freedom in the way they manage their workloads.
+Also, although knowledge sharing often leads to a greater centralisation of information resources, employees can get more freedom in the way they manage their workloads.

 The way forward

-It may be helpful to set some guidelines: for example, personal use of social media is permitted during tea breaks and lunch periods.
-Consult your employee or union representatives when drawing up a policy (see the guide on 'How to develop a policy').
-Be aware that this is a rapidly changing area and policies may have to be updated on a regular basis .
+It may be helpful to set some guidelines - for example, personal use of social media is permitted during tea breaks and lunchtime.
+An employer should consult its employee or trade union representatives when drawing up a policy (see the guide on Social media and how to develop a policy).
+Also, it should be aware that this is a rapidly changing area and policies may have to be updated regularly.

-Common sense suggests that managers will often focus on end-products rather than managing the time too closely.
-However, the basic rules of effective performance management still apply, for example holding regular performance reviews and maintaining an ongoing dialogue with all staff.
+Common sense suggests that managers will often focus on end-products rather than managing time too closely.
+However, the basic rules of effective performance management still apply - for example, holding regular performance reviews and maintaining an ongoing dialogue with all staff.

 - Settling in new staff: An employer should use the first few weeks of employment to establish its acceptable standards of behaviour.
 Also, it should spell out the risks of using company facilities for personal use, in terms of the impact on productivity and the extra pressure that puts on the team, and any potential disciplinary consequences.